-Talent adding mucus to plate
+Talent adding mucus to Peltier plate

-Press the Trim Gap button to lower the geometry on to the Peltier plate [1] and use the pipette to remove any excess mucus solution [2].
+Press the Go to Trim Gap icon to lower the geometry on to the Peltier plate [1-TXT] and use the pipette to remove any excess mucus solution while the motor is running [2].

-Talent pressing button

-Mucus being removed

-Press the Geometry Gap button [1] to lower the geometry to the preset suitable gap per specific geometry [2] and click Start in the instrument software [3].

-Talent pressing button

-Geometry being lowered

-Talent pressing Start, with monitor visible in frame

-Observe the real time plot generated by the rheometer that reports the loss and storage moduli [1].

-SCREEN: To be provided by Authors: Shot of real time plot being generated

-Right-click on the graph to select the Graph Variables tab and set the x-axis of the plot to Oscillation strain percentage [1].

-SCREEN: To be provided by Authors: Graph being right-clicked, x-axis being set
+Talent pressing trim gap button and clicking on “Motor”, “Set Velocity” and “apply” tabs.
+TEXT: Trim gap for the 40 mm diameter, 1o 0’ 11’’ cone angle geometry is 28 micrometers

+Mucus being removed and motor “stop” and “apply” icons being clicked until the torque value reaches a minimum.

-To perform dynamic sweep and steady state shear rate flow test experiments, set the Frequency to 1 hertz, select Logarithmic sweep, set the Strain percent to 100-10,000, and set the Points per decade to 10 [1].
+To perform oscillation amplitude experiments, click on Experiments-tab, select the Oscillation Amplitude Procedure tab [1].
+Set the Temperature to 22 degrees Celsius and the Soak Time to 120 seconds.
+Set Frequency to 1 hertz, select Logarithmic sweep, set the Torque to 10-10,000 micro Newton meters, and set the Points per decade to 10 [ TXT].

-SCREEN: To be provided by Authors: Test parameters being set
+SCREEN: 61379_4.3.1.mp4 (Provided by the Authors): File being named and test parameters being set.
+TEXT: 22oC is the temperature recorded at the fishing site.
+1 Hz is the estimated mastication frequency of the silver carp Video Editor: please emphasize or zoom into the region pointed by the mouse

-Open the Procedure tab and use the arrow keys set up the Oscillation Frequency procedure [1].
+Click on the “Insert Duplicate Step” icon in the Procedure tab and set up the Oscillation Frequency procedure [1].

-SCREEN: To be provided by Authors: Tab being opened and procedure being selected
+SCREEN: 61379_4.4.1.mp4 (Provided by the Authors): “Oscillation Frequency” under the procedure tab being set Video Editor: please emphasize or zoom into the region pointed by the mouse

 Set the Temperature to 22 degrees Celsius and the Soak Time to 0 seconds [1].

-SCREEN: To be provided by Authors: Temperature and soak time being set
+SCREEN: 61379_4.5.1.mp4 (Provided by the Authors): Temperature and soak time being set Video Editor: please emphasize or zoom into the region pointed by the mouse

 Set the Strain percent to 1, select Logarithmic Sweep, set the Frequency to 20 to 1 hertz, and set the Points per decade to 10 [1].

-SCREEN: To be provided by Authors: Test parameters being set
+SCREEN: 61379_4.6.1.mp4 (Provided by the Authors): Strain percent, Logarithmic Sweep, Frequency and Points per decade being set.
+TEXT: STRAIN PERCENT of 1% was determined to fall within the linear viscoelastic regime of the gill raker mucus Video Editor: please emphasize or zoom into the region pointed by the mouse

-In the Procedure tab, use the arrow keys set up the Flow Sweep procedure and set the Temperature to 22 degrees Celsius and the Soak Time to 0 seconds [1].
+Click on the “Insert Duplicate Step” icon under the Procedure tab, to set up the Flow Sweep procedure [1] and set the Temperature to 22 degrees Celsius and the Soak Time to 0 seconds [2].

-SCREEN: To be provided by Authors: Procedure being selected, then temperature and soak time being set
+SCREEN: 61379_4.7.1.mp4 (Provided by the Authors): “Flow sweep” under the procedure tab, then temperature and soak time being set

-Set the Shear rate to 1-10,000 1/second, select Logarithmic sweep, set the Frequency to 20 to 1 hertz, set the Points per decade to 10, and check the Steady state sensing box [1].
+Set the Shear rate to 1-10,000 per second, select Logarithmic sweep, set the Points per decade to 10, and check the Steady state sensing box [1].